Binge eating disorder: Causes

-As with other eating disorders, binge eating is an "expressive disorder"—a disorder that is an expression of deeper psychological problems.
-People who have binge eating disorder have been found to have higher weight bias internalization, which includes low self-esteem, unhealthy eating patterns, and general body dissatisfaction.
-Binge eating disorder commonly develops as a result or side effect of depression, as it is common for people to turn to comfort foods when they are feeling down.
+As with other eating disorders, binge eating is considered an "expressive disorder"—a disorder that is an expression of deeper psychological problems.
+People who have binge eating disorder have been found to have higher weight bias internalization, which is characterized by low self-esteem, unhealthy eating patterns, and body dissatisfaction.
+Binge eating disorder commonly develops as a result of or side effect of depression, as it is common for people to turn to comfort foods when they are feeling down.

-There was resistance to give binge eating disorder the status of a fully fledged eating disorder because many perceived binge eating disorder to be caused by individual choices.
+There was resistance to granting binge eating disorder the status of a fully fledged eating disorder because many perceived binge eating disorder to be caused by individual choices.
 Previous research has focused on the relationship between body image and eating disorders, and concludes that disordered eating might be linked to rigid dieting practices.
 In the majority of cases of anorexia, extreme and inflexible restriction of dietary intake leads at some point to the development of binge eating, weight regain, bulimia nervosa, or a mixed form of eating disorder not otherwise specified.
-When under a strict diet that mimics the effects of starvation, the body may be preparing for a new type of behavior pattern, one that consumes a large amount of food in a relatively short period of time.
+When under a strict diet that mimics the effects of starvation, the body may be preparing for a new type of behavior pattern, one that involves the consumption of a large amount of food in a relatively short period of time.

 Some studies show that BED aggregates in families and could be genetic.
-However, very few published studies around the genetics exist.
+However, very few published studies of the genetics of BED exist.

-However, other research suggests that binge eating disorder can also be caused by environmental factors and the impact of traumatic events.
-One study showed that women with binge eating disorder experienced more adverse life events in the year prior to the onset of the development of the disorder, and that binge eating disorder was positively associated with how frequently negative events occur.
+Research suggests that environmental factors and the impact of traumatic events can cause binge eating disorder.
+One study showed that women with binge eating disorder experienced more adverse life events in the year before the onset of the disorder, and that binge eating disorder was positively associated with how frequently negative events occurred.
 Additionally, the research found that individuals who had binge eating disorder were more likely to have experienced physical abuse, perceived risk of physical abuse, stress, and body criticism.
 Other risk factors may include childhood obesity, critical comments about weight, low self-esteem, depression, and physical or sexual abuse in childhood.
-A systematic review concluded that bulimia nervosa and binge eating disorder are impacted by family separations, a loss in their lives, and negative parent-child interactions A few studies have suggested that there could be a genetic component to binge eating disorder, though other studies have shown more ambiguous results.
-Studies have shown that binge eating tends to run in families and a twin study by Bulik, Sullivan, and Kendler has shown a, "moderate heritability for binge eating" at 41 percent.
+A systematic review concluded that bulimia nervosa and binge eating disorder are impacted by family separations, losses and big life changes, and negative parent-child interactions A few studies have suggested that there could be a genetic component to binge eating disorder, though other studies have shown more ambiguous results.
+Studies have shown that binge eating tends to run in families, and a twin study by Bulik, Sullivan, and Kendler has shown a "moderate heritability for binge eating" at 41 percent.
 Studies have also shown that eating disorders such as anorexia and bulimia reduce coping abilities, which makes it more likely for those suffering to turn to binge eating as a coping strategy.

-"In the U.S, it is estimated that 3.5% of young women and 30% to 40% of people who seek weight loss treatments, can be clinically diagnosed with binge eating disorder."
+"In the U.S, it is estimated that 3.5% of young women and 30% to 40% of people who seek weight loss treatments can be clinically diagnosed with binge eating disorder."